lfoppiano/stackexchange-dataset/README.md

 usage: main.py [-h] [--list] [--output-dir OUTPUT_DIR] --names NAMES [--out-format {txt,jsonl}] [--min_score MIN_SCORE] [--max_responses MAX_RESPONSES] [--keep-sources]
                [--max-num-threads MAX_NUM_THREADS] [--stream]

-CLI for stackexchange_dataset - A tool for downloading & processing stackexchange dumps in xml form to a raw question-answer pair text dataset for Language Models
+CLI for stackexchange_dataset - A tool for downloading & processing StackExchange dumps in XML form to a raw question-answer pair text dataset for Language Models

 options:
-  -h, --help            show this help message and exit --list                list of all the sources from stackexchange --output-dir OUTPUT_DIR
+  -h, --help            show this help message and exit --list                list of all the sources from StackExchange --output-dir OUTPUT_DIR
                         Output directory
   --names NAMES         names of stackexchange to download, extract & parse, separated by commas.
 If "all", will download, extract & parse *every* stackoverflow site
   --out-format {txt,jsonl}
-                        format of out file - if you are processing everything this will need to be lm_dataformat, as you will run into number of files per directory limits.
-  --min_score MIN_SCORE
+                        format of the output file --min_score MIN_SCORE
-                        minimum score of a response in order to be included in the dataset.
+                        minimum score of a response to be included in the dataset.
 Default 3.
   --max_responses MAX_RESPONSES
                         maximum number of responses (sorted by score) to include for each question.
 Default 3.
-  --keep-sources        Do not clean-up the downloaded source 7z files.
+  --keep-sources        Do not clean up the downloaded source 7z files.
   --max-num-threads MAX_NUM_THREADS
                         Set the maximum thread number.
 If not specified will use the number of CPU - 1.
-If --use-disk is not specified, using a large amount of thread might end up in a out of memory and being killed by the OS.
-  --stream              Stream the file Posts.xml directly from the 7z without uncompressing it.
+  --stream              Stream the file Posts.xml directly from the 7z without decompressing it.
 Experimental feature.
+Might not work for the stackoverflow site

 ```

 ### Proxy support